 I've been listening to this youtube channel for a few weeks and it's been twice that this subject as been discussed.

-In the video he clearly demonstrate a reason why you'd want to run at higher sample rate or carefully use plugins that has oversampling..
+In the video he clearly demonstrate a reason why you'd want record at higher sample rates or carefully use plugins that has oversampling..

 I hope to get your opinion on this.. ;)

 I have a group of Cubase projects in 44.100/24 bit.

 They consist of mainly midi tracks of strings, drums, bass ( mostly VST Kontakt libraries) and a a few wav tracks of looped material.